jcbrinfo/slamtest/README.md

 * 3: Unable to create the required directories.

 ## Built-in help
-To display the embeded manual, use the `-h` option.
+To display the embedded manual, use the `-h` option.

 ## Version
 To show the current version of the script, use the `-v` option.